Q. What does the error message "Lost Service" mean?

-For a newly configured functional cluster, the master has about a 1 percent load before any connections have been established.
-Therefore, the master redirects connections to the backup concentrator until the percentage of load on the backup is higher than the percentage of load on the master.
-For example, given two VPN 3030 Concentrators in "idle" states, the master has a 1 percent load.
-The secondary is given 30 connections (2 percent load) before the master accepts connections.
+For a newly configured functional cluster, the director has about a 1 percent load before any connections have been established.
+Therefore, the director redirects connections to the backup concentrator until the percentage of load on the backup is higher than the percentage of load on the director.
+For example, given two VPN 3030 Concentrators in "idle" states, the director has a 1 percent load.
+The secondary is given 30 connections (2 percent load) before the director accepts connections.

 Q. How many headend devices can the VPN Monitor track?